zenprotocol/contracts/FixedPayout/README.md

 You'll have to ensure the fixed payout contract has an attestation token from the oracle contract specified in `"OracleContractId"` which commits to the data specified in `"Root"`, `"Timestamp"`, and `"OraclePubKey"`.

-You'll also have to provide the contract with the position tokens according to the position specified in `"Position"` - to redeem a Bull position provide the contract with Bull tokens, and make sure the attested value is within the price bounds specified in `"PriceLow"` and `"PriceHigh"`;
-to redeem a Bear position provide the contract with Bear tokens, and make sure the attested value is outside the price bounds specified in `"PriceLow"` and `"PriceHigh"`.
+You'll also have to provide the contract with the position tokens according to the position specified in `"Position"` - to redeem a Bull position provide the contract with Bull tokens, and make sure the attested value is above the price specified in `"Price"`; to redeem a Bear position provide the contract with Bear tokens, and make sure the attested value is below the price specified in `"Price"`.

 For both positions you'll also have to make sure that all the following conditions hold:

 1. The specified `"Timestamp"` is within the time bounds specified in `"Start"` and `"Expiry"`.
 2. The specified `"AuditPath"` is valid for the Merkle root specified in `"Root"` for the leaf given by the `"Ticker"` key with the specified `"Value"` in the specified `"Index"`.
-3. The data hashed in the position tokens is according to the specified `"OraclePubKey"`, `"OracleContractId"`, `"Ticker"`, `"PriceLow"`, `"PriceHigh"`, `"Start"`, `"Expiry"`, and `"Collateral"`.
+3. The data hashed in the position tokens is according to the specified `"OraclePubKey"`, `"OracleContractId"`, `"Ticker"`, `"Price"`, `"Start"`, `"Expiry"`, and `"Collateral"`.

 When all of the conditions hold (including the conditions which are specific for the position) the contract will destroy the provided tokens and lock the collateral asset to the sender of the same amount as the provided position tokens of the specified position.